Phil Talmadge

-Phil Talmadge (born c.
-1952) is an American politician, attorney, and jurist, who is currently a partner at the Seattle, Washington law firm Talmadge/Fitzpatrick.
+Philip Albert Talmadge (born April 23, 1952) is an American politician, attorney, and jurist, who is currently a partner at the Seattle, Washington law firm Talmadge/Fitzpatrick.
 Talmadge graduated from Yale University and received a J.D. from the University of Washington.
 From 1979 to 1995 he represented West Seattle in the Washington State Senate, earning a reputation as a liberal reformer.
 After leaving the legislature, Talmadge served a single six-year term on the Supreme Court of Washington.
 In 2004 he was a candidate for the Democratic Party nomination for Governor of Washington, but withdrew from the race in the face of lackluster polling and personal health problems.